firecmsco/firecms/website/versioned_docs/version-1.0.0/collections/collections.md

   view is in the root the path, it is equal to the absolute one.
 This path also determines the URL in FireCMS.

-* `subcollections` Following the Firestore document and collection collection, you can add subcollections to your entity in the same way you define the root collections.
+* `subcollections` Following the Firestore document and collection model, you can add subcollections to your entity in the same way you define the root collections.